hotwax/oms-documentation/user-manuals/facilityManagement.md

 2. External Mapping: Scroll down to the `External Mapping` segment located at the bottom of the facility details page.

-3. Map Facility to External System: Click on the `Add MAP FACILITY TO EXTERNAL SYSTEM` button to initiate the mapping process.
+3. Map Facility to External System: Click on the `Add Map Facility to External System` button to initiate the mapping process.

-5. Choose External System: In the modal that appears, choose external system for which the user wants to create the mapping.
+5. Choose External System: In the modal that appears, choose the external system for which the user wants to create the mapping.

 6. Fill in Required details:

 - For Shopify: Choose the appropriate Shopify store from the dropdown menu and add the location ID of the facilities that can be obtained from the Shopify admin panel.

-- For other Systems: USers can create mapping by add the Mapping Name ( External system for which mapping needs to be done) and the Mapping Value (External ID of the Facility)
+- For other Systems: Users can create mapping by adding the Mapping Name ( External system for which mapping needs to be done) and the Mapping Value (External ID of the Facility)

 7. Save Mapping: Once the required information is filled in, click on the `save` button to save the configuration.
 This integration lays the groundwork for a cohesive connection between the facility in HotWax Commerce and facility in the external system, facilitating streamlined configuration and operational processes.